chriscastaneda/Portfolio_Dashboard_Website/README.md

 ## Setup
 - Install NodeJS 10.15.3
-- `npm install` in main file directory
+- `npm install` in root file directory
-- First download a CORS extension in browser such as "Allow-Control-Allow-Origin:" for chrome
+- First download a CORS extension in browser such as "Allow-Control-Allow-Origin" for chrome
 - then run server, after run client

 ## Server - Express JS